Bradley Online Learning

 About this Course

-This program will provide participants with a comprehensive understanding of the CBT model for anxiety, the retinae for how and why exposure-based CBT works to reduce anxiety symptoms, and the therapist-level barriers that must be addressed in order to optimize the dissemination and quality delivery of exposure.
+This program will provide participants with a comprehensive understanding of the Cognitive behavioral therapy (CBT) model for anxiety, the retinae for how and why exposure-based CBT works to reduce anxiety symptoms, and the therapist-level barriers that must be addressed in order to optimize the dissemination and quality delivery of exposure.
 Participants will be provided a case example to illustrate the application of the CBT model to therapist-level barriers to exposure utilization in practice.
 Evidence-based strategies for overcoming these barriers will be reviewed.

 Course Details

-• Rhode Island Hospital designates this enduring activity for a maximum of 1.0 AMA PRA Category 1 Credit(s)™.
+- Rhode Island Hospital designates this enduring activity for a maximum of 1.0 AMA PRA Category 1 Credit(s).
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Learning Objectives